Fabrice Pancrate

 Pancrate started his professional career in Louhans-Cuiseaux in 1999, where he played two matches.
-Then, he joined En Avant Guingamp, where he stayed from 2000 until 2002, playing six matches.
+Then, he joined Guingamp, where he stayed from 2000 until 2002, playing six matches.
 After his spell at Guingamp, he was transferred to Le Mans, where he scored eight times in 64 appearances.

 Paris Saint-Germain and loans

 On 2 August 2004, Pancrate was sold to Paris Saint-Germain for £2,000,000 and played 91 matches, scoring 10 in the domestic league.
 In 2007, he went on loan from February until May to Real Betis in the Spanish La Liga, playing his first match against Athletic Bilbao on 4 February.
 Pancrate was again sent on loan for the 2007–08 season, this time to Sochaux.
 After five years, he was released by Paris Saint-Germain.

 Newcastle United

 On 21 November 2009, Pancrate signed a contract with Newcastle until the end of the season with an option to extend.
 He was given the number 21 shirt.
 In January 2010, Newcastle signed up fellow right winger Wayne Routledge from Queens Park Rangers on a long-term deal, putting Pancrate's future in doubt, with many Toon fans doubting his ability.

 Pancrate made his debut for Newcastle, coming on as a substitute, in a 3–0 win over Swansea City.
 He scored his first goal on 5 December 2009, after producing an impressive bit of skill, before mullering the ball in off the crossbar, in a 2–0 home victory over Watford, after coming on as a substitute.
 He has also set up goals for Ryan Taylor in games against Coventry City and Preston North End.

 Pancrate was released at the end of the season.